cswike/Fix_E_Sort/README.md

 where we really want the 9E12 to come after 9D12.

-While you can tell Excel to treat this as text by either A.) prepending a single apostrophe, i.e. '9E12 or B.) formatting the cell/range containing your alphanumeric strings to Text, I found that this does not apply to sorting the data - Excel will still sort 9E12 together with the other numbers, even when you tell Excel to treat it as text.
+While you can tell Excel to treat your part number as text by either A.) prepending a single apostrophe, i.e. '9E12 or B.) formatting the cell/range containing your alphanumeric strings to Text, I found that this does not apply to sorting the data - Excel will still sort 9E12 together with the other numbers, even when you tell Excel to treat it as text.

 ------------------------------------------------